aragon/network/implementation-spec.md

     - Manage collateral

 - Voting
-  - Disputable: proposals can be disputed (taken to Aragon Court) during the time between when a vote starts and when an approved proposal is executed.
+  - Disputable: proposals can be disputed (taken to Aragon Court) during the time between when a vote starts and when an approved proposal is enacted.
-  - Delayed Enaction: proposals cannot be executed until a specific amount of time has passed since approval.
+  - Delayed Enaction: proposals cannot be enacted until a specific amount of time has passed since approval.
   - Rolling Snapshot Quiet Ending: If the outcome of a proposal is different at the end of the quiet ending period than it was at the beginning, the vote duration is extended for another specified period of time.
   - Simple Delegation: ANT holders can delegate their voting power to another Ethereum account while retaining transfer control of their tokens.